cncf/tag-security/assessments/guide/security-reviewer.md

 Update the above assertion if a new conflict-of-interest becomes known during the course of the review.

-The Security Review Facilitator or a SIG-Security chair must review the Lead Security Reviewer conflict-of-interest assertion.
+The Security Review Facilitator or a TAG-Security chair must review the Lead Security Reviewer conflict-of-interest assertion.

-If any hard conflicts, or multiple significant soft conflicts, are presented, then a SIG-Security chair must approve the security review team.
+If any hard conflicts, or multiple significant soft conflicts, are presented, then a TAG-Security chair must approve the security review team.
 Reasons for accepting and rejecting conflicts should be documented.

 In most cases, the existence of a hard conflict will prevent a SIG member from